 Manage access to resources by using collectionsEstimated reading time: 5 minutes

-Docker EE enables controlling access to container resources by using collections.
+Docker Enterprise enables controlling access to container resources by using collections.
 A collection is a group of swarm resources, like services, containers, volumes, networks, and secrets.

 Access to collections goes through a directory structure that arranges a swarm’s resources.
 To assign permissions, administrators create grants against directory branches.